 Ask for help as soon as possible.
-Setting an appointment at a free legal clinic or processing paperwork for a free/low attorney can take some time.
+Setting an appointment at a free legal clinic or processing paperwork for a free/low attorney can take weeks.

 Help is Available at the Courthouse

 There are people at the court to help you, called Family Law Facilitators.
 They can’t give you legal advice like a lawyer, but they can help you with questions about which forms to fill out, how to process those forms and what is due next for your case.